BlaireLeone/bulma-clean-theme/processing-herbs.md

 Since HAALo was founded, dozens of people have asked where our herbs come from and how we process them.
 Sometimes, we hear concerns about the quality of the herbs or the efficacy of our harvesting and dying process, but mostly it seems our customers are just surprised by the quantity of herbs we process!

 Our herbs are either cultivated in-house by our staff, dropped off by local farms or foragers, or ordered from vetted companies (check out our full list of vendors here!) as many herbs we provide aren't native to California.
-But for everyone curious about how we process our herbs, here's a step-by-step guide from harvesting to storing herbs especially in large quantities, that you can implement yourself.
+But for everyone curious about how we process our herbs, here's a step-by-step guide, from harvesting to storing, that you can implement yourself.

 ### *Harvesting*